DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-07-link-preview.md

 **What is a Link Preview?**

 You've seen how Facebook and other social media platforms display a link in a post.
-It comes with a pretty picture, the url a title and a description, like this:
+It comes with a pretty picture, the url, a title and a description, like this:

 ![Facebook Example](/images/link-preview-fb.png)